-Check out the guide to the most reliable and affordable healthcare options for you:
+Whether it’s your first time in this process or you’re a veteran freelancer, we’ve got the guide to the most reliable and affordable healthcare options for you.

 Since healthcare is often tied to employer-sponsored benefits in the United States, freelancers and independent workers are left to find Individual Health plans for themselves.
-If you’re already familiar with the way freelance health insurance works, SKIP AHEAD to your options.
+If you’re already familiar with the way freelance healthcare works, SKIP AHEAD to your options.
 If you’re new to the individual healthcare world, read on!

-There are two ways to enroll in health insurance as a freelancer: on the government marketplace, or with private healthcare.
-For some independent workers, enrolling on the government marketplace can be less costly, though plans may not be as comprehensive.
-For other workers, enrolling with an insurer like Solo Health may make more sense cost-wise and be a better plan.
+For other workers, enrolling with an insurer like HBG Solo may make more sense cost-wise and be a better plan.
 For some individuals (especially those with S-Corps), getting insured through a full-benefits platform like Opolis can help them get premium coverage while saving thousands of dollars.

 Before we learn more about each option available to you, let’s take a minute to learn about some of the terminology associated with health insurance.